Explaining Tort Reform in New York

 Generally speaking Mike, you can be sued for your negligence that causes an injury to someone else regardless of how serious or minor the injury might be and that person would have three years to file the lawsuit.
 Let me tell you that I probably discourage more lawsuits from being filed than I actually file.
 The simple reason is if the person is not really hurt, (as in they did not fracture a bone, did not require surgery or only have minor sprains) or if they were partly at fault for causing the accident then it will be a waste of their time and mine and it may be a frivolous lawsuit.
 No one wants to see such lawsuits being filed.
 Let me quickly point out but just a few common disparities under the law that your wife was likely referring to.

-Prerequisite to Filing an Injury Claim
+Prerequisite to Filing a Personal Injury Claim in New York

 Let’s assume you wanted to sue a private citizen for negligence, you would generally have 3 years to do so.
 Now let’s assume the lawsuit was against the City of New York or any of its agencies or departments, including a hospital or Dr they employ as was the scenario your wife mentioned.
 Within 90 days of the accident, you must file a document called a Notice of Claim.
 This is a pre-requisite to filing the lawsuit and is very similar to the summons and complaint that initiates a lawsuit.
 Then the City is entitled to conduct a “50-H” examination, which is testimony of you under oath just like a deposition.
 The lawsuit itself must be filed one-year and 90 days after the accident and then the City is given another opportunity to question you under oath in a deposition.
 In addition to these added protections, the City is immune from any and all liability under many circumstances.
 For example, they are not responsible maintaining certain sidewalks even though they own them.
 For the ones they own and are responsible for, that responsibility does not arise unless they have prior written notice of the exact defect that caused your injury.